nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-4-99-dev1 v1-4-1 v1-4-0

-NCSDK-6238: Socket API calls may hang when using Download client When using the :ref:`lib_download_client` library with HTTP (without TLS), the application might not process incoming fragments fast enough, which can starve the :ref:`nrfxlib:bsdlib` buffers and make calls to BSD library hang.
+NCSDK-6238: Socket API calls may hang when using Download client When using the :ref:`lib_download_client` library with HTTP (without TLS), the application might not process incoming fragments fast enough, which can starve the :ref:`nrfxlib:nrf_modem` buffers and make calls to the Modem library hang.
   Samples and applications that are affected include those that use :ref:`lib_download_client` to download files through HTTP, or those that use :ref:`lib_fota_download` with modem updates enabled.

   **Workaround:** Set :option:`CONFIG_DOWNLOAD_CLIENT_RANGE_REQUESTS`.